Bee Diseases Insurance Ltd (BDI)

 Est: 1936

-In addition to disease coverage, BDI also has a limited contingency fund to compensate for colonies destroyed as a result of being infested by a notifiable pest, currently Small Hive Beetle (Aethina tumida) and Tropilaelaps, should they reach England or Wales.
+In addition to disease coverage, BDI also has a limited contingency fund to compensate for equipment destroyed following infestation by a notifiable pest, currently Small Hive Beetle (Aethina tumida) and Tropilaelaps.

 It is important to note that only equipment destroyed is covered by this insurance, and the cost of replacement bees is not covered.
 Click here to view full details of the insurance cover provided by BDI